mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Collecting Logs

 The extension receives activity logs in the form of `object` from activityLog API.
 The activityLog API schema can been found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).
-It has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20), which gets triggered everytime an activity is found from any monitored extension and returns a [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).
+The background page (backend part) subscribes the `browser.activityLog.onExtensionActivity` API event listeners, which gets triggered everytime an activity is found from any monitored extension and returns a log object.
+While monitoring other extensions, any newly installed extension also gets monitored automatically.

 - ##### Live Logging